ibm-watson-data-lab/simple-logging-service/README.md

 # metrics-collector
 * Implements a collector for tracking web site usage data.
 The data is stored into a cloudant database.
-* Includes a piwik based implementation fo the tracking client code.
+* Includes a piwik based implementation for the tracking client code.
+* Tracks not only page views but also events in a single-page or async application

 ## Usage
 **Configuring the Application:**

 1. Request a tracking id for your application (at the moment, you can generate your own unique id).
 2. Include the tracker.js as a script tag in every page you want to track.
 Include the site application id from #1

 ``` javascript
      <script src="http://metrics-collectors.mybluemix.net/tracker.js" siteid="my.unique.id"/>
 ```